Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

-To this end, we must generate several peptides with plausible condition sets.
-Sampling entirely random descriptor combinations is, however, a poor validation strategy, as arbitrary tuples of values (e.g., conditioning on having $\beta$-sheet content with sequence length of four) often lie far off the empirical manifold and are either physically inconsistent or statistically implausible, rendering them effectively impossible targets for PepMorph.
-Instead, we fit a Gaussian Mixture Model per length ($L\in\{5,\dots,10\}$ for comparison with Njirjak et al.~\cite{njirjakReshapingDiscoverySelfassembling2024a}) on the training descriptor space and sample condition vectors from these Gaussian Mixture Models, respecting observed correlations and yielding realistic conditions.
+Next, we evaluate sample-based generation quality under plausible condition sets.
+Sampling entirely random descriptor combinations is, however, a poor validation strategy, as arbitrary tuples of values (e.g., conditioning on having $\beta$-strand assignment with sequence length of five) often lie far off the empirical manifold and are either physically inconsistent or statistically implausible, rendering them effectively impossible targets for PepMorph.
+Instead, we fit a Gaussian Mixture Model per length ($L\in\{5,\dots,10\}$ for comparison with Njirjak \textit{et al.}~\cite{njirjakReshapingDiscoverySelfassembling2024a}) on the training descriptor space and sample condition vectors from these Gaussian Mixture Models, respecting observed correlations and yielding realistic conditions.
 Because our model supports partial conditioning, we explicitly mask subsets of descriptors at generation time: for each length $L$, we generate 20 conditions, distributing them evenly across $k\in\{1,\dots,6\}$ used descriptors.
-We also evaluate 10 rare conditions, randomly split across lengths: five with positive $\beta$-sheet content and five with rare hydrophobic-moment extremes ($>\!0.8$), with all other descriptors set near per-length medians.
+We also evaluate 10 rare conditions, randomly split across lengths: five with positive $\beta$-strand assignment and five with rare hydrophobic-moment extremes ($>\!0.8$), with all other descriptors set near per-length medians.
 For each of the $130$ conditions, we decode $100$ peptides autoregressively.

 We quantify novelty in two ways: as exact sequence matching (fraction of generated sequences present in the training set), and as the nearest-neighbor normalized edit distance (NED) (Levenshtein distance divided by the longer length) to the closest training peptide.
-The PepMorph model generated highly novel sequences (only $\sim 300$ of the 13k generated sequences are present in the training dataset) that require, on average, roughly a third of their sequence to be edited to match the closest neighbor on the training set ($0.375$ NED, Figure~\ref{fig:model-val}c).
+The PepMorph model generated highly novel sequences (only $\sim 300$ of the 13k generated sequences are present in the training dataset, $97.7\%$ of them are novel) that require, in median, roughly a third of their sequence to be edited to match the closest neighbor on the training set ($0.375$ NED, Figure~\ref{fig:model-val}c).
+These rare exact matches are expected when sampling from a probabilistic conditional model (and would be far more frequent under memorization).
 Additionally, the generated peptides' amino acid frequency distribution still closely follows the training set's, and shows no collapse when sampling for rarer conditions (Figure~\ref{fig:model-val}b).